Here’s a riddle for you.

 Credited for creating the world’s first forklift truck in 1917, Clark continues to be a global leader and innovator in all things lift trucks.
 Having humble beginnings in Illinois, as a small basement shop for furnish drills, the Clark group has now manufactured over one million units globally, during its 99 years in operation.

 Clark have built their point on the slogan “Built to Last” and in their wide range of Forklifts, operators are presented with features such as superb load and lift height capacities, ergonomically designed operator cabin and interactive LCD dash displays.

-Initially specialising rough-terrain forklift trucks, circa 1957 in the UK, Manitou Lift Trucks have been welcomed in Australian markets with open arms and are an early entrant to the Australian market, beginning their subsidiary company nationally in 2005.
+Initially specialising in rough-terrain forklift trucks, circa 1957 in the UK, Manitou lift trucks have been welcomed in Australian markets with open arms and are an early entrant to the Australian market, beginning their subsidiary company nationally in 2005.

 Manitou’s no frills, ergonomic quality and high standard of customer service offers a simple and reliable process for end buyers from start to finish.